gewarren/docs/docs/framework/debug-trace-profile/memberinfocachecreation-mda.md

 ## Resolution
  You can determine where reflection is being used in your program by enabling this MDA and then running your code in a debugger or attaching with a debugger when the MDA is activated.
 Under a debugger you will get a stack trace showing where the <xref:System.Reflection.MemberInfo> cache was created and from there you can determine where your program is using reflection.

  The resolution is dependent on the objectives of the code.
 This MDA alerts you that your program has a late-bound scenario.
-You might want to determine if you can substitute an early-bound scenario or consider the performance of the late bound scenario.
+You might want to determine if you can substitute an early bound scenario or consider the performance of the late bound scenario.

 ## Effect on the Runtime
  This MDA is activated for every <xref:System.Reflection.MemberInfo> cache that is created.
 The performance impact is negligible.